mcneel/docify/apisite/content/posts/rhino-docobjects-ordinatedimensionobject.md

 ---
-title: "Rhino.DocObjects.OrdinateDimensionObject"
+title: "OrdinateDimensionObject"
 draft: false
 ---

+*Namespace: Rhino.DocObjects*

+   Rhino Object that represents an ordinate dimension geometry and attributes

-# Properties
+## Properties
-## Geometry.OrdinateDimension OrdinateDimensionGeometry
+#### Geometry.OrdinateDimension OrdinateDimensionGeometry
 - (summary)
      Get the dimension geometry for this object.